 What players can expect to be in Call of Duty 2020

-There’s even heavier weight to support the idea of this installment being another Black Ops title, as a Zombie co-op mode was also found within “The Red Door.”
+A Zombie co-op mode was also found within “The Red Door.”
 So far, those scrolling through the data have found four maps for the apparent mode: “Duga,” Forest,” “Russia,” and “Ski Slopes.”

 All of these files do have much in common with the Warzone Easter eggs that have been popping up since April.
-For instance, players have found phones in the game and picking them up to hear the voice of an angry man speaking Russian on the other end.
+For instance, players have found phones in the game and picked them up to hear the voice of an angry man speaking Russian on the other end.
 Most recently, Warzone updates have started to add posters of what appears to be of astronaut zombies.

 As reported by CharlieIntel, numerous Twitter accounts dedicated to the latest news for the franchise have received direct messages with photos of a Doritos bag promoting double XP codes for the next title.
 The advertisement writes that the codes will be activate beginning on October 5, 2020.
 However, this does not mean that the game will release on this date, as Modern Warfare‘s Doritos promotions started a few weeks earlier than the October 25, 2019 launch date.